How to select the best DBMS software: A buyer's guide

 Amazon DynamoDB eliminates the need to handle tasks such as hardware and software provisioning, setup and configuration, software patches, upgrades, operating a distributed database cluster or partitioning data over multiple instances as it scales.

 DynamoDB is a service; there's no notion of a database server or schema.
 Its core components are tables, items and attributes.
 The highest-level object in DynamoDB is a table, but not a traditional relational table; rather, it's a table that's composed of as many items as you want.

 All the data is stored on solid-state drives and is replicated three ways across different availability zones, thereby delivering redundancy and fault tolerance.
-To learn more about Amazon DynamoDB, read the full overview.

 Apache Cassandra is an open source, distributed key-value NoSQL DBMS.
 It was originally developed at Facebook, and was later released as an open source project.
 Additionally, a free packaged distribution of Apache Cassandra -- DataStax Community Edition -- and a commercial edition are available from DataStax.

 Apache Cassandra was created for online applications that require fast performance and no downtime.
 It works best when most, if not all, access is to look up data based on a primary key value.
 It was built to handle very large amounts of data spread out across commodity servers and to deliver high availability without a single point of failure.

 Available for Linux, Windows and Mac OS X operating systems, Apache Cassandra is open source and free to download.